-On a normal diet that includes carbs, your body will usually burn glucose from those carbs instead of burning fat, but Thurlow says this isn't the best way.
+On a normal diet that includes carbs, your body will usually burn glucose from those carbs instead of burning fat, but Cynthia Thurlow, a nurse practitioner specializing in fasting and nutrition says this isn't the best way.

 "While fasting, your body is given the opportunity to utilize fat stores for energy, a process signaled by lowered insulin levels," she says.
 "This is a great thing.
 It's incredibly efficient and it is how our bodies are designed to work."

 If you've ever wondered why it matters if you burn glucose versus fat (calories are calories, right?), it's because leftover glucose burned for energy gets stored as fat cells.
 Over time, it could lead to weight gain or other health problems.

 Your digestive function improves

 Are you giving your digestive system the rest it needs to do its job?
 If you're eating frequently over the course of a 16- or 18-hour day, maybe not.